 Meditation for yoga is easy.
 Here we have best practices of meditation before starting Yoga.
 Start your day early to start Dhyana.
-It gives you all-day freshness, a good sleep in the night, and all-day positive energy.
+It gives you all-day freshness, good sleep at night, and all-day positive energy.

 Ultimate Guide of Meditation for Yoga.